I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 - Meditate: sit comfortably and make sure that no one will disturb you for ten to fifteen minutes.
 Close your eyes and let your attention on your breathing noticing the inhalation and exhalation.

-- Breathe to reinvigorate yourself.
-Inhale to the count of 8 and exhale to the count of 12.
+- Breathe deeply and fully to reinvigorate yourself.
 Notice how your body fills with energy.

-May this festive period bring you joy and good health!
+May this festive season bring you, your family, and your loved ones joy and good health!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.